AlaskaAirlines/AuroDocsSite/src/content/markdown/auroLabs.md

 The first step is to get the new component added to the [Auro Labs](https://auro.alaskaair.com/audit) priority board.
 This is the review process.
 Once all these steps are considered `ADS Compliant` then it is eligible for inclusion into the Auro Design System.

-#### Artwork
+#### Artwork / UI Kit

 The design for the new element.
 Does it meet all Auro specifications?

-#### UI Kit

-The approved artwork, has that been included into the Auro UI Kit for all designers?
+Has the new work been included into the Auro UI Kit for all designers?

 #### Code